mattva01/schooltool/src/schooltool/traverser/README.txt

 Now we register this adapter under the traversal name ``some``:

-  >>> from schoolbell.app.traverser.traverser import AdapterTraverserPlugin
+  >>> from schooltool.traverser.traverser import AdapterTraverserPlugin
   >>> provideSubscriptionAdapter(
   ...
 AdapterTraverserPlugin('some', ISomeAdapter),
   ...
 (IMyContainer, IPublisherRequest))